mlochbaum/BQN/doc/fold.md

         'a' ⋈ 'b' ⋈ 'c' ⋈ 'd'  # Expanded form

-Using [Pair](pair.md) (`⋈`) as an operand shows the structure nicely.
+[Pair](pair.md) (`⋈`) as an operand shows the structure nicely.
 This fold first pairs the final two characters `'c'` and `'d'`, then pairs `'b'` with that and so on.
 This matches BQN's right-to-left order of evaluation.
 More declaratively we might say that each character is paired with the result of folding over everything to its right.

 BQN doesn't provide a left Fold (`` ` `` is [Scan](scan.md)).
 However, you can fold from the left by [reversing](reverse.md#reverse) (`⌽`) the argument list and also reversing (`˜`) the operand function's argument order.